 Trade receivables from the Group's customers and deposit receivables from financial institutions expose the Group to credit risks.
-Such credit risks may materialise if the Group's contracting parties are unable or unwilling to fulfil their obligations to the Group.
+Such credit risks may materialize if the Group's contracting parties are unable or unwilling to fulfil their obligations to the Group.
 The Group's credit risk primarily relates to customers with open receivables and customers with whom long-term agreements have been made.
-The maximum amount of credit risk corresponds to the balance sheet value of the Group's accounts receivables, which amounted to EUR 37.1 million as at 31 December 2021 (EUR 21.2 million as at 31 December 2020) and EUR 40.3 million as at 30 September 2022 (EUR 33.4 million as at 30 September 2021).
+The maximum amount of credit risk corresponds to the balance sheet value of the Group's accounts receivables, which amounted to EUR 56.2 million as at 31 December 2022 (EUR 37.1 million as at 31 December 2021) and EUR 47.5 million as at 31 March 2023 (EUR 37.8 million as at 31 March 2022).
 In addition, the Issuer and the Group Companies are all exposed to a limited amount of credit risk in relation to other contractual counterparties.

 The Group has general credit control guidelines to ensure that services and products are sold only to customers with an appropriate credit standing.
 Under most of the Group's existing customer contracts, the Group receives advance payments for its recurring services and as the Group has a wide customer base and as its accounts receivables consists mostly of a high number of relatively small receivables, there are no significant concentrations of credit risk.
-Although most of the Group's current customers are housing companies, that, in general, include the Group's service fees in their annual budgets and the Group has therefore, not historically suffered notable losses due to credit risk being realised, the possibility of credit losses cannot be fully excluded in the current economic situation (see also "Risk Factors - The Group's business is subject to adverse global economic and political developments").
+Although most of the Group's current customers are housing companies, that, in general, include the Group's service fees in their annual budgets and the Group has therefore, not historically suffered notable losses due to credit risk being realized, the possibility of credit losses cannot be fully excluded in the current economic situation (see also "Risk Factors - The Group's business is subject to adverse global economic and political developments").
 Financial difficulties experienced by contracting parties may affect the Group's ability to collect outstanding receivables fully or in a timely manner, or at all, and, consequently, cause credit losses to the Group.
 A significant increase in credit losses could have a material adverse effect on the Group's business, financial position and results of operations.